Nomculo/Bright-Tv-Case-Study/README.md

 3. What factors influence consumption?
 4. What type of content should Bright Tv be recommending?
 5. What ways can Bright Tv use to attract more subscribers?

+*TOOLS USED*
+1. Databricks
+2. SQL
+3. Chatgpt
+4. Canva
+5. Miro

+*PROCESS*
+1. Viewed, prepared and cleaned the data on Databricks.
+2.